LeafSoftware/stackr/README.md

 * Add options to create-template to add boilerplate stuff like vpc, instance, etc
 * Add tests for cli for all the exception handling
-* Add code to upload template to s3 before calling CloudFormation API when the template is too big

 ## Installation